 - Conrad Blucher Institute for Surveying and Science

 - Texas Coastal Ocean Observation Network

-Dr. John W. ("Wes") Tunnell, Jr. was appointed Associate Director in September 2001, and that fall the new institute was officially named the Harte Research Institute for Gulf of Mexico Studies.
-Over the next several years the organization and structure of HRI was developed, the research areas were determined and the building was constructed.
-In January 2005, Dr. Robert Furgason became the first HRI Executive Director.
-The first of two endowed chairs were hired that summer, and the new building was occupied in November 2005.
-Dr. Larry McKinney was named Executive Director in the spring of 2008 and replaced the retiring Robert Furgason in July of 2008.
-The sixth and final endowed chair in economics was filled by Dr. David Yoskowitz in September of 2008, completing the initial Harte Model concept.
+In September 2001, Dr. John W. ("Wes") Tunnell, Jr. was appointed Associate Director and that fall the new institute was officially named the Harte Research Institute for Gulf of Mexico Studies.
+Over the next several years the organization and structure of HRI was developed, the research areas were determined and the University’s first science Ph.D. program was implemented.

 Following his retirement as University President, in January 2005 Dr. Furgason became HRI’s first Executive Director.
 Under Furgason’s leadership, HRI hired its endowed chairs as well as senior staff in several key programs; appointed 16 research assistants and associates to work in the field and HRI’s high-tech laboratories; received license for its scientists and researchers to travel to Cuba; was awarded two grants to work in Cuba; and sponsored its first three underwater expeditions.
 The new building was occupied in November 2005.